 The Library endeavors to track individual subscriptions/licenses, but due to the increased demand for streaming video the library may not be able to contact you when a stream expires.
 The best practice is to make note of the subscription date and confirm access prior to each semester.
 Contact firstname.lastname@example.org to request renewal.

-How do I know if a stream I assigned from a subscription streaming video collection (see below) is still available?
+How will I know if a stream I assigned from a subscription streaming video collection (see below) is still available?

 The Library does not always have control over the titles in a large aggregated collection, especially Alexander Street Press Online.
 Distributors may pull their content from these platforms at any time.
 If you are assigning streams from these collections the Library may be able to purchase the stream so you do not lose access.
 Please forward these purchase requests to email@example.com.
 It is best practice to check access prior to each semester.

-How do I know if a stream I assigned from a library-owned streaming collection (see below) is still available?
+How will I know if a stream I assigned from a library-owned streaming collection (see below) is still available?

 The Library purchases streaming collections and single streams in perpetuity if available for purchase and when practical, see a list of library-owned collections below.
 To confirm if a stream is owned in perpetuity, contact firstname.lastname@example.org.
 As there can be the occasional access issues with purchased titles, it is best practice to check access prior to each semester.